 If you decide these side effects are not worth it, Dr. Aldren can offer alternatives.
 If you feel you can’t go without them, Dr. Aldren can take steps to help you try to minimize their side effects.

 Autoimmune hair loss has shown improvement with low-dose naltrexone (LDN), but it is important to simultaneously treat any temporary increase in fungal overgrowth or infection.
 Cooling hair roots with various types of cryotherapy can also combat hair loss.
 Research is also underway to study how cannabidiol (CBD) may be beneficial for hair follicles.

 Is your hair thinning, or does hair loss run in your family?
 Are you looking for an approach that doesn’t have sexual side effects?
 Let the office of Dr. Hayle Aldren, MD, MD(H), in Phoenix provide an effective path to keeping a head full of hair.
-Call to schedule your consultation or book an appointment online today.
+Call to schedule your consultation today.